Bassantyasser043/Pintos/README.md

 # Pintos
 ==============

-This is an output for 'Operating Systems' Course, [PintOS][pintos].
+This is a group project for 'Operating Systems' Course, [PintOS][pintos].

 [pintos]: https://github.com/KhaledElTahan/pintos